Hannah: From Dachau to the Olympics and Beyond

-Hannah: From Dachau to the Olympics and Beyond is a Holocaust biography written by Jean Goodwin Messinger about Hannah Pence.
+Hannah: From Dachau to the Olympics and Beyond is a falsified Holocaust biography written by Jean Goodwin Messinger about Hannah Pence.
 The book gained notoriety when it was revealed that the entire story had been fabricated by Pence.

 Claims

 Pence claims that during World War II, at the age of three, she was taken from her family of German Jews by the Nazis.
 She was forced into the Dachau concentration camp, where medical experiments were performed upon her and she was starved by the guards.
 After being rescued from the camp by American forces, she went on to live in a convent whose nuns taught her to ski.
 The Denver Post wrote that after the convent, "She claimed to have competed on Germany’s 1956 Olympic ski team.
 Then came a stint on a kibbutz in Israel.
 And a heroic battle for real estate she said Germany rightly owed her.
 And a marriage to a U.S. pilot who, she said, later went missing in Vietnam.
 Oh, and a scare during the 1972 Olympics, an audience with the pope, an encounter with Ronald Reagan at the Berlin Wall and an airplane hijacking by a Palestinian terrorist."